joeldrapper/strict_ivars/README.md

 # AyeVar 🏴‍☠️

 Arrr, this gem be mighty fresh an’ experimental, me hearties!
-Th’ API be likely to shift with th’ tides.
+Th’ API be liable to shift with th’ tides.

 ## What does it do?

 It prevents ye from usin’ undefined instance variables by transformin’ yer code as it be loaded, savvy?

-Instance variables must be declared in yer object’s initializer (even if they be initially set to `nil`).
-Only then can ye access ’em in th’ rest o’ yer code, ye scurvy dog!

 ## Setup